qiiii7/test2/README.md

 creating a new branch is quick AND simple
 =======
-creating a new branch is quick creating a new branch is quick AND simle
+creating a new branch is quick creating a new branch is quick AND simple
 >>>>>>> feeaturel